-The Employer agrees to the monthly check-off of all Union Dues, Assessments, Initiation Fees, and written assignments of amounts equal to Union Dues.
+The Employer agrees to the monthly check-off established by the Union of all Union Dues, Assessments, Initiation Fees, and written assignments of amounts equal to Union Dues.

 The check-off monies deducted in accordance with the above paragraph shall be remitted to the Union by the Employer in a period not to exceed twenty-one (21) days after the date of deduction.
+The Union shall provide thirty (30) days' written notice of any changes to the check-off amounts.
+Such changes will be implemented by the Employer on the first pay period following the end of thirty (30) days' notification period and remitted as required by this paragraph as applicable to the specified effective date.